87designer/arduino_wifi_button/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+#### Infant Tracker

-ADD DESCRIPTION (Usage example of the wifi button being used as an Infant Tracker... diapers, feedings, sleep schedule etc.)
+One usage example of the AWB0412 wifi button shield would be as an Infant Tracker to help sleep deprived parents keep track of diapers, feedings, sleep schedule etc.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>